These Swiss brothers went from selling waffles to blockchain finance

 Focus is key

 Every event company has to decide how much to limit their offering.
-Do you go broad and invite everyone or do you stay focused and target those who will benefit from the content and networking the most.
+Do you go broad and invite everyone or do you stay focused and target those who will really benefit from the content and networking.
 The latter argument is the reason VentureBeat limits its audiences for events like Transform and VB Summit, and the brothers agree on this approach.

 “We do not want to be a conference for everyone,” Nicolo said.
 “We want to focus on people who can afford to put a considerable amount of their money in actual or future blockchain projects.
-That is why we focus on ultra-high, and high net worth investors, family offices, and crypto funds.
+That is why we focus on ultra-high and high net worth investors, family offices, and crypto funds.
 We want to give the participants the possibility to connect with each other, as well as to meet industry experts.
 So we need to keep the number of participants low, which then ensures that everyone has the chance to speak to each other, connect, and build a network.”

 The future